MinaProtocol/mina/rfcs/0019-storing-client-data.md

 Blocks and transactions can be ordered by the time it is first seen.
 The first time we see a block is considered to be the time it gets added to the `transition_frontier`.
 The first time we see a transaction would be the first time we see it in the `transaction_pool` or when it gets added into a block in the `transition_frontier`.

-We can order these objects by the lexicographic ordering of block length, epoch and slot.
+We can also order these objects by the lexicographic ordering of block length, epoch and slot.
 We will denote this ordering as `block_compare`. `block_compare` length can arguably be a better ordering for blocks because clients can receive blocks at different times, but what remains constant is the `block_compare` that the block appears in the blockchain.

 The ocaml code to sort blocks can be seen as the following: